 Paracas National Reserve and the Ballestas Islands, Ica

 To visit this Top Tourist Destination is one of the most amazing Things to Do and See in Peru.
 It’s located on Peru’s Pacific coast near Paracas and is an ideal place to go and enjoy the beach, adventure activities, and observe the wildlife.
-This incredible place is so popular, especially with young people, because they are lovers of the wild windswept coast and they appreciate the opportunities offered for adventurous activities.
+Therefore, this incredible place is so popular, especially with young people, because they are lovers of the wild windswept coast and they appreciate the opportunities offered for adventurous activities.

 - Location of Paracas National Reserve: in the province of Pisco, in the Ica region, 263 km. south of Lima.